Inpatient and outpatient speech therapy rehab

-At Bryn Mawr Rehab Hospital, one of PA’s most comprehensive rehab hospitals, we provide expert diagnosis and treatment of speech, language, cognitive and swallowing disorders.
-Lead by Master’s level licensed and certified speech pathologists, our team works closely and collaboratively with patients, family and the extended therapy team.
-This multi-disciplinary approach to rehabilitation—at both the inpatient and outpatient rehab level—makes a tremendous difference in a patient’s recovery.
+At Bryn Mawr Rehab we provide expert diagnosis and treatment of speech, language, cognitive and swallowing disorders.
+Lead by master’s-level, licensed and certified speech pathologists, our team works closely and collaboratively with patients, family and the extended therapy team.
+This multidisciplinary approach to inpatient and outpatient speech therapy rehab makes a tremendous difference in a patient’s recovery.

 - Issues with memory, organization or thinking skills (cognitive/linguistic)

 - Pronunciation disorders (apraxia)

 - Swallowing disorders (dysphagia)

 - Fluency disorders

 After evaluating a patient’s speech, language, cognition and swallowing, our experienced and compassionate speech pathologists take a creative approach to developing a customized therapy plan for inpatient stay or outpatient speech therapy rehab.
 If needed, we can prescribe augmentative communication devices like simple communication boards and computerized communication devices.

 This group is designed for people with aphasia to enhance communication and social skills.
 The group is facilitated by a speech-language pathologist who will assist with group interaction or when there is a breakdown in communication.
 The objective of the group is to provide a forum for participants to share the frustrations and challenges of aphasia as well as solutions and to develop social connections.

 The aphasia support group meets the first and third Tuesday of the month from 12:00–12:45 pm in the Horticultural Center.
 For more information, call 484.596.5602 or email email@example.com.